saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

 --------------

 Odoo declares many CSS rules, most being entirely customizable by overriding the related SCSS variables.
-This can be done by creating a `primary_variables.scss` file and adding it to the `_assets_primary_variables` bundle.
+This can be done by creating a :file:`primary_variables.scss` file and adding it to the `_assets_primary_variables` bundle.

 **Declaration**